2400/git-lab-2/README.md

     ```console
     git reset --hard <id>
     ```
-- Issue the `git log` again and you should only see a single commit.
+- Issue the `git log` again and the previous commit should no longer be present.

 #### Undo Changes to a Single File